alphagov/pay-pr-flow-stats/README.md

+⚠️ As of 2023-06-21 this repository has been archived and is no longer maintained by the Pay team.

 # pay_pr_flow_stats

 This is a CLI utility we use on Pay to extract and record a variety of information regarding pull requests raised related to Pay and their build times on Concourse.